celo-org/docs/docs/network/mainnet/run-validator.md

 ### Networking requirements

-In order for your Validator to participate in consensus and complete attestations, it is **critically** important to configure your network correctly.
+In order for your Validator to participate in consensus, it is **critically** important to configure your network correctly.

-Your Proxy and Attestations nodes must have static, external IP addresses, and your Validator node must be able to communicate with the Proxy, either via an internal network or via the Proxy's external IP address.
+Your Proxy nodes must have static, external IP addresses, and your Validator node must be able to communicate with the Proxy, either via an internal network or via the Proxy's external IP address.

 On the Validator machine, port 30503 should accept TCP connections from the IP address of your Proxy machine.
 This port is used by the Validator to communicate with the Proxy.

 On the Proxy machine, port 30503 should accept TCP connections from the IP address of your Validator machine.
 This port is used by the Proxy to communicate with the Validator.

-On the Proxy and Attestations machines, port 30303 should accept TCP and UDP connections from all IP addresses.
+On the Proxy machines, port 30303 should accept TCP and UDP connections from all IP addresses.
 This port is used to communicate with other nodes in the network.

-On the Attestations machine, port 80 should accept TCP connections from all IP addresses.
-This port is used by users to request attestations from you.

 To illustrate this, you may refer to the following table: